dandes3/tcpStateMachine/README.txt

       As per the specifications, the two sides of the program should be invoked with "$ java -DUDPPORT=8816 -DLOSSRATE=0.50 server2 8817" and "$ java -DUDPPORT=8816 -DLOSSRATE=0.50
-       client2 servermachinename 8817" respectively after compilation.
+       client2 servermachinename 8817" respectively, after compilation.
 We have tested our program and expect it to work with a DLOSSRATE up to 0.60.